 What to Do to Test Your Chassis Wiring?

 Don’t forget to rely on your eyes.
-So, a visual inspection can get you a long way.
+So, a visual inspection can take you a long way.
 Do you notice a cut wire?
-Is there are a problem in connecting one section to another?
-If you see visible damage, that’s where the problem lies.

 On the other hand, what if you need to detect opens, shorts, or grounds?
 That’s where signal tracing is proper.
 Therefore, rely on this method and don’t forget to consult the instruction manual.